What Are Foot Allergies?

 Two kinds of dermatitis are caused by substances coming in contact with the skin.
 Primary irritant dermatitis and allergic contact dermatitis.
 The primary irritant dermatitis is due to a non-allergic reaction of the skin resulting from exposure to an irritating substance.
-Allergic contact dermatitis is the allergic sensitization to various substances.
+Foot allergies are actually allergic contact dermatitis or the allergic sensitization to various substances.

 Hot water can cause damage to the skin and result in first or second-degree burns.
 Soaking your feet in such solutions as bleach, vinegar, salt water and betadine can be beneficial, taking care to not use excessive amounts.